cubesky/meduza-network-planner/docs/mosdns.md

     _supervisor_restart("mosdns")
 ```

-When MosDNS is disabled, dnsmasq is automatically stopped.
+When MosDNS is disabled, both dnsmasq and Avahi are automatically stopped.